MadLittleMods/pass-import-chrome/README.md

 ### Why two separate commands?

-So you can first generate the `chrome-pass-entries.json` file and manually review it before adding it to your password store.
+So you can first generate the `chrome-pass-entries.json` file and manually review it before importing everything to your password store.

 ### Piping/composing with other commands